-All Voyager models except RU-90 and RU-90W are supplied with a 12-volt night lighting system.
-To connect lights to a 24 or 32 volt system, dropping resistors are available.
+All models are supplied with a 12-volt night lighting system.
+To connect lights to a 24 or 32-volt system, dropping resistors are available.

 Lights should be wired to an appropriately fused 12-volt circuit in your electrical system (i.e. running light circuit).
 Connect the red wire (white on some models) to positive and black to ground.
 Some models have a second light assembly, which should be connected to the same circuit.